A colored sl(N)-homology for links in S^3: Chain Complexes Associated to Knotted MOY Graphs

 Note that colored oriented link/tangle diagrams and (embedded) MOY graphs are special cases of knotted MOY graphs.

-\begin{definition} A marking of a knotted MOY graph $D$ consists the following: \begin{enumerate} \item A finite collection of marked points on $D$ such that \begin{itemize} \item every segment of every edge of $D$ has at least one marked point; \item all the end points (vertices of valence $1$) are marked; \item none of the crossings and interior vertices (vertices of valence at least $2$) is marked. \end{itemize} \item An assignment of pairwise disjoint alphabets to the marked points such that the alphabet associated to a marked point on an edge of color $m$ has $m$ independent indeterminants.
-(Recall that an alphabet is a finite collection of homogeneous indeterminants of degree $2$.) \end{enumerate} \end{definition}
+\begin{definition} A marking of a knotted MOY graph $D$ consists of the following: \begin{enumerate} \item A finite collection of marked points on $D$ such that \begin{itemize} \item every segment of every edge of $D$ has at least one marked point; \item all the end points (vertices of valence $1$) are marked; \item none of the crossings and internal vertices (vertices of valence at least $2$) are marked. \end{itemize} \item An assignment of pairwise disjoint alphabets to the marked points such that the alphabet associated to a marked point on an edge of color $m$ has $m$ independent indeterminates.
+(Recall that an alphabet is a finite collection of homogeneous indeterminates of degree $2$.) \end{enumerate}